Foxfire342/osticket-prereqs/README.md

 <img src="https://i.imgur.com/cpMd0sR.png" height="80%" width="80%" alt="Rename File"/>
 </p>
 <p>
-Next we will have to rename the ost-sampleconfig.php in the OsTicket folder to ost-config.php.
+Next we will have to rename the ost-sampleconfig.php in the osTicket folder to ost-config.php.
 This can be done by going into the C Drive and select the inetpub folder and then clicking "wwwroot", and then selecting "osTicket".
 Once in the osTicket folder click the "include" folder and then find ost-sampleconfig.php file and rename it.